elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     CPU:7

-While we are here let&#8217;s confirm we have the full 16GB of RAM:
+While we are here let's confirm we have the full 16GB of RAM:

     ~ # esxcli hardware memory get
        Physical Memory: 17081536512 Bytes